ucla-pls/jreduce/README.md

   -q                       make it more quiet.
   -D,--log-depth ARG       set the log depth. (default: -1) -c,--core CORE           the core classes to not reduce.
 Can add a file of
-                           classes with prepending @.
+                           classes by prepending @.
   --cp CLASSPATH           the library classpath of things not reduced.
 This is
-                           useful if the core files is not in the reduction, like when you arereducing a library using a test-suite
+                           useful if the core files is not in the reduction, like when you are reducing a library using a test-suite
   --stdlib                 load the standard library?
 This is unnecessary for
                            most reductions.